Saturday March 17, 2018

 EcoFest Racine is a community celebration designed to share information and encourage participation in activities that help us live our lives in a more environmentally friendly way.
 It is organized by Greening Greater Racine and Gateway Technical College.

 The event will be held on the Racine Campus of Gateway Technical College–1001 Main Street.
-The Saturday March 18, 2017 event is open to the general public.
+The Saturday March 17, 2018 event is open to the general public.
 The event runs from 9:00 a.m. to 1:00 p.m. in the Lake Building.
 Parking is available in the large lot on the east side of the campus.

-Ecofest Racine features informational displays, an Ask the Expert room; a cooking demonstration; 20-minute informational presentations; and loads of children's activities.
+Ecofest Racine features informational displays, 20-minute informational presentations; and loads of children's activities.
 New this year will be The Vital Art Project - an ensemble of artists whose practice examines the meaningful relationships between artist and environment - in nature and society.
 In addition, musicians will be performing during the event.
 Admission is free and a free gift will be presented to each family.
 Healthy refreshments will be provided for purchase.

-Please check back frequently between now and March 18th as we update participants listings.
+Please check back frequently between now and March 17th as we update participants' listings.

 |All presentations will be held in the Demonstration Kitchen, just around the corner from main display area.|